Avoid becoming a victim of malicious emails.

 Email is one of the most common methods by which cybercriminals gather information or commit crimes.
 Phishing and ransomware attacks are both prevalent and potentially devastating.
 The information that could be exposed could enable a criminal to access bank accounts, intercept purchases and hold valuable and confidential files hostage.

 It’s a common situation experienced by many: you open an email from a friend containing a short message about an attractive offer that seems too good to be true.
 Or a trusted company tells you your account is at risk.
 Emails that arrive unexpectedly and prompt urgent action are often actually phishing emails, messages designed to make you reveal personal information, such as passwords and credit card numbers.
-There were 1,220,523 phishing attacks in 2016, a 65% increase over 2015.ii By some estimates, phishing and social engineering constitute 90% of all cyberattacks.2
+The number of phishing attacks doubled in 2020 and hit a record high in January 2021 with over 245,000 attack in one month.1 By some estimates, phishing and social engineering constitute 90% of all cyberattacks.2

 Some fraudulent emails contain attachments or links that enable the cybercriminal to install ransomware—malicious software enabling them to hold your files or system “hostage” until you pay a sum in ransom.